As soon as the Philips Hue Motion Sensor was announced, we waited patiently for the day we could get our hands on one.

 Philips Hue Motion Detector review

 This was an amazing product.
-We had the motion sensor mounted upstairs and at least 15m away from the Hue Bridge 2.0, no problems with dropouts or disconnects.
+We had the motion sensor mounted upstairs and at least 15m away from the Hue Bridge 2.0, with no problems with dropouts or disconnects.

 It was simple to set up and control all of our room lights that had a mixture of Philip Hue light strips, Globes, Downlights, and my favorite TV back-lit Blooms.

 We had it set up to control our Philips Hue Stair Lighting project, and the motion detector was able to activate the light strips within 1/2 second of motion being detected.
-This was on the highest motion setting.
+This was in the highest motion setting.